 Tracking true 100% completion is rather easy in Brilliant Diamond & Shining Pearl — keep an eye on your trainer card.
 When you’ve obtained a black trainer card with five stars, it means you’ve fully finished the game!
 There are other things to do too, of course, but these tasks are definitely required.

 - Complete the National Pokédex.
 This entails catching all 493 available Pokémon.
 Mythical Pokémon don’t count toward in-game completion, but they’re a welcome inclusion if you have access to them.
 If you’re looking for places to find rare Pokémon, check out this guide.
 If you’re looking for Legendary Pokémon locations, try this one instead!

 - Defeat the Sinnoh Champion.
-This should be rather obvious, but you do need to defeat Cynthia at the Elite Four to receive a star on your trainer card.
-She’s tough this time around, as her Pokémon are fully EV and IV trained.
+This should be rather obvious, but you do need to defeat Cynthia of the Elite Four to receive a star on your trainer card.
+She’s extra tough this time around, as her Pokémon are fully EV and IV trained.
 Make sure to bring a Garchomp counter!

 - Rack up a 100-win streak in the Battle Tower.
 This is probably the toughest task in the game — BDSP’s Battle Tower is absolutely brutal.
 Your best bet is to bring setup sweepers like Dragon Dance Gyarados, Dragon Dance Tyranitar, and Shell Smash Cloyster.

 - Collect at least 100 statues in the Grand Underground.
 In other words: dig, dig, dig!
 You can keep track of how many statues you’ve collected via the back of your trainer card, so keep that in mind.
 And keep your Gym Badges polished!